How To Do The Stately Homes of England from London without a Rental Car.

 Then go to Kings Cross station with your dossier of stately home knowledge.
 The trains from Kings Cross take you anywhere in England and Scotland (that's why Hogwarts is on this line), and all you've got to do is to tell the good people at the ticket counters of Kings Cross station where you need to go and that you are going for the day and they will set you up brilliantly and tell you what times you need to be where.

 Then relax and get on the train and relax again and ride it as someone else ferries you through the English countryside because the only choice you're going to have to make now is whether you can fit in three chapters of Pride and Prejudice or four.

-At the station of you arrival, ask the good folks who work there where the cabs are parked or if need be how to request one.
-At Peterborough, which is the stop I got off at for Burghley House, the cabbies are always lined up outside because it is, in part, a commuter town to London.
-All you have to do is to tell the cabbie the name of the house you are to attend this day.
+At the station of your arrival, ask the good folks who work there where the cabs are parked or if need-be how to request one.
+At Peterborough station, which was my stop for Burghley House, the cabbies are always lined up outside because it is, in part, a commuter town to London.
+All you have to do is tell the cabbie the name of the house you are to attend this day.
 They'll know the way.
 Don't ask if they know the way.
 They know the way.
 That's how easy this is.